Sinn Sisamouth: Legacy

-While Sisamouth is believed to have written well over one thousand songs, most have been lost while others that survived were copied and sold without any benefits going to his family.
 Cambodia passed its first copyright law in 2003, allowing families to claim the artists' intellectual property for the first time.
 In 2014, Sisamouth's family provided proof of composition and was awarded copyright ownership for over 180 songs.
 The event was commemorated with a celebration and tribute concert.
-However, the nation of Cambodia has also claimed Sisamouth's songs as state property, in another indication of his popularity and influence.
+The Cambodian Vintage Music Archive has also gained copyright over much of Sisamouth’s discography and has allowed for the preservation of his original records while also contributing royalties to Sisamouth’s family.
+Much of his surviving recordings exist on vinyl and cassette, sometimes reel-to-reel tapes, but nonetheless the existence of any master tapes by Sisamouth have never been confirmed.
+The nation of Cambodia has claimed Sisamouth's songs as state property, another indication of his popularity and influence.

-Sisamouth's son Sinn Chanchhaya became a singer for the Cambodian Radio, though he admitted he could not be compared to his father.
+Sisamouth's son Sinn Chanchhaya became a singer for the Cambodian Radio station, though he admitted he could not be compared to his father.
 Chanchhaya died in 2015.
 A tribute concert titled "It's Time to Give Back: A Tribute to the Golden Voice of Cambodia," promoting Sisamouth's music and the need for intellectual property benefits for his family and the families of his contemporaries, was held in Phnom Penh in November 2015.
+In 2023, former Kun Khmer boxer Bout Samrech claimed he is Sisamouth's son.
+According to Samrech, Sisamouth had taken his mother as a secret mistress, and he learned that Sisamouth was his "father" at the age of 14 when informed about it by his foster mother.

-Documentary filmmakers Chris G. Parkhurst and Stephanie Vincenti are currently in post-production on a feature-length documentary about Sinn Sisamouth called Elvis of Cambodia.
-The film will make use of rare archival footage and interviews with Sisamouth's surviving contemporaries, while exploring his continuing popularity with the people of Cambodia.
-As of 2019, the filmmakers are seeking funding to complete the production.
+Singer-songwriter Sin Setsochhata, a granddaughter of Sinn Sisamouth, has gained international notice for combining Cambodian rock influences with modern pop sounds.
+Documentary filmmakers Chris G. Parkhurst and Stephanie Vincenti have produced a documentary about Sinn Sisamouth called Elvis of Cambodia.
+The film is 74 minutes long and is available in Khmer and English.